afuadhossain/Instaclaim/README.md

 ## In order to launch Instaclaim you will need to install the following:

-1. Make sure Node.js is installed otherwise [Install Node.js](https://nodejs.org/en/)
+1. Make sure Node.js is installed: [Install Node.js](https://nodejs.org/en/)

-2. Make sure npm is installed other [Install npm](https://www.npmjs.com/get-npm)
+2. Make sure npm is installed: [Install npm](https://www.npmjs.com/get-npm)

 3. Using npm install truffle:
 `npm install -g truffle`

-4. Make sure truffle is installed using: `truffle version`
+4. Verify if truffle was correctly installed using: `truffle version`

 5. [Install Ganache](https://www.trufflesuite.com/ganache) (We recommend the GUI version in order to more easily view the changes in the account balances and the events emitted).